QCD equation of state matched to lattice data and exhibiting a critical point singularity: Conclusions

 \section{Conclusions}

-In this manuscript, we presented a procedure to construct a family of equations of state for QCD, each of which features a critical point in the 3D Ising model universality class.
+In this manuscript, we presented a procedure to construct a family of model equations of state for QCD, each of which features a critical point in the 3D Ising model universality class.
 A parametrization of the scaling equation of state in such a model, together with a parametrized map from Ising variables to QCD coordinates, yields explicit expressions for the critical contribution to thermodynamic quantities in QCD.

-The comparison with lattice results at vanishing chemical potential allows us to estimate the possible size of the critical contribution, and reconstruct the equation of state in a way that on the one hand contains critical behavior in the correct universality class, and on the other hand matches lattice QCD results exactly at zero chemical potential.
+The comparison with lattice results at vanishing chemical potential allows us to estimate the possible size of the critical contribution, and reconstruct the equation of state in a way that on the one hand contains critical behavior in the correct universality class, and on the other hand matches lattice QCD results up to $\mathcal{O}(\mu_B^4)$ exactly at zero chemical potential.
 Our result can be readily utilized in hydrodynamic simulations of heavy ion collisions at the energies reached in the BES-II program.
 We also show the second cumulant of the baryon number, a quantity that diverges at the critical point and can be related to experimentally measurable net-proton fluctuations.

 Higher order cumulants, which are expected to display a more pronounced divergence at the critical point, will be investigated in future work.
+We also leave to future work the inclusion of strangeness and electric charge chemical potentials, which play an important role in heavy-ion collision physics.
+The main reason for this is that the same universality arguments we employ in this work cannot be used to answer the question how the critical behavior in the $(T,\mu_B)$ plane would vary with the two additional chemical potentials.
+Because of this, such an exercise would require a great deal of additional modeling, which is beyond the scope of this work.

 The requirement that the resulting equation of state does not violate thermodynamic inequalities (positivity of pressure, entropy density, baryon density, energy density, speed of sound, and causality, i.e. $c^2_s < 1$), together with the comparison between experimental data and results obtained through simulations that employ such an equation of state, can help constrain the values of the parameters in the equation of state, in so doing, we hope, constraining the location of a possible critical point in the QCD phase diagram.